 "A Black Hole Dance Party" (U.S. News and World Report)

 "Elusive Supermassive-Black-Hole Mergers Finally Found" (Wired)

 "Waltzing Quasars Provide Signpost to Merging Galaxies"(Science magazine)

 Read More about My Research

 Aaron Stemo: Graduate student working on WISE, Spitzer, and Chandra observations of offset AGN and dual AGN in HST galaxies.

-Scott Barrows: Postdoc working on Chandra and HST observations of offset AGN in galaxy mergers.
+Scott Barrows: Postdoc working on Chandra and HST observations of offset AGN and dual AGN in galaxy mergers.

 Francisco Müller-Sánchez: Postdoc working on VLA observations and spatially-resolved spectroscopy of dual AGN and AGN outflows.

 Rebecca Nevin: Graduate student working on galaxy mergers in MaNGA.

 Image credit: PhD Comics, Supermassive Black Holes Explained